mikeoc61/Web_Site_Monitor/README.md

 Python3

-> $ brew install python3
+> $ brew install python3 (recommended method for MacOS)

 AWS CLI to set up environment used to configure user profile and keys in ~/.aws and for Boto3 python modules

-> $ pip install awscli
+> $ brew install awscli (recommended method for MacOS)

 # Tested with

-- MacOS 10.13.3 and Python 3.6.4
+- MacOS 10.13/14 and Python 3.6/7